ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

 anatomical accuracy.
 Expert dorsal/ventral attachment labels remain necessary for balanced accuracy or macro-F1.

-The completed runner also creates paired axial overlays under `session_qc/`.
+The completed runner also creates paired axial PNG mosaics and animated GIFs under `session_qc/`.
+These are qualitative failure-screening images;
-These are qualitative failure-screening images; corresponding slices across sessions are not registered.
+corresponding slices across sessions are normalized along S/I but are not registered.